|You are not currently logged in. » Login|

 Custom Cabinet Door Finishes

 Finished cabinet doors, drawer fronts, moldings, and veneers are available using Horizon's stain and glaze finishing on Alder, Cherry, Maple or Red Oak.
-Our selections include traditional spray stains, wiping stains and glazes offering both light and dark stained finishes.
+Our selections include traditional wiping stains and glazes offering both light and dark stained finishes.
 Painted cabinet doors, made from MDF and paint-grade products, are also available.
 All finished items are coated with a clear, 20-degree sheen topcoat.

 Prior to finishing, Horizon Cabinet Doors are sanded both by hand and by automated sanding techniques to deliver a smooth, finish-ready product.